 In terms of power level, think big: when its power is fully actualized, it can transverse time and space due to its ability to create black holes.
 As the nexus for psionic energy, it has the ability to use it in all its forms: telekinesis, telepathy, as well as other abilities.
 Most importantly however, seems to be its namesake: it rises like a phoenix after every apparent death, even from deathblows from the likes of the Beyonder.

 Born on the Saturnian moon of Titan, Thanos became fascinated with death as a child – something which grew inside him to become a twisted, pining love for the near-mythical cosmic force of death.
-Through twisted schemes as seen in Infinity Gauntlet and on through to Infinity, his goal is simple: the subjugation of the entire universe under his thumb, all in a steady procession to death.
+Through twisted schemes as seen in Infinity Gauntlet and on through to the just started Infinity Wars, his goal is simple: the subjugation of the entire universe under his thumb, all in a steady procession to death.

 Although Thanos on his own isn’t as powerful as most of his fellow villains on this list, he makes up for that in drive and deliberateness; gaining extra powers either as a consort to Death, as the possessor of the Infinityy Gauntlet, or through other technological means.
 Thanos wasn’t born with power; but he knows it’s out there, and he’s one of the few with the diabolical drive to get it – and use it to cause death to everyone in the universe.